stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 Path root = Paths.get(args[1]);
 ```

+Note that __all__ the generated components reside in a single package in a separate source folder.

 In the end we decided not to code generate the API methods for a variety of reasons:

 1. Although we could re-use the type mapping for structures we anticipate that we _will_ want to manually fiddle with the signatures of the API methods, so we might as well craft them by hand.